TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 Create a folder where you want your videos downloaded in a drive where you have Gigabytes/Terabytes of space available

-Put the folders `Arctive Scripts` and `Archive Scripts` in it (Read the section named [Archive and Active Scripts?](https://gitlab.com/TheFrenchGhosty/TheFrenchGhostys-YouTube-DL-Archivist-Scripts#archive-and-active-scripts) to understand the difference)
+Put the folders `Arctive Scripts` and `Archive Scripts` in it (Read the section named "[Archive and Active Scripts?](https://gitlab.com/TheFrenchGhosty/TheFrenchGhostys-YouTube-DL-Archivist-Scripts#archive-and-active-scripts)" to understand the differences)

-Add content to a 'Source - XXXXXX.txt' file depending of what type of content you want to download (Read the section named [Channels, Playlists and Unique Scripts?](https://gitlab.com/TheFrenchGhosty/TheFrenchGhostys-YouTube-DL-Archivist-Scripts#channels-playlists-and-unique-scripts) to understand the difference)
+Add content to a 'Source - XXXXXX.txt' file depending of what type of content you want to download (Read the section named "[Channels, Playlists and Unique Scripts?](https://gitlab.com/TheFrenchGhosty/TheFrenchGhostys-YouTube-DL-Archivist-Scripts#channels-playlists-and-unique-scripts)" to understand the differences)

 Open a terminal in the folder of the script you want to use